24 R&D breakthroughs that shaped 2024

 - Covers approximately 60 acres per hour

 The Guardian Agriculture SC1, the first FAA-authorized eVTOL for commercial use nationwide, offers a new approach to agricultural spraying.
 This autonomous electric aircraft boasts a 200-pound payload capacity for fertilizers or pesticides, covering approximately 60 acres per hour.
 Measuring 12 feet by 12 feet with four 6-foot propellers and an 18-foot spray boom, the SC1 utilizes a 30-gallon-per-minute pump and a purpose-built battery for agricultural operations.
 Its fully autonomous operation allows for efficient and sustainable crop spraying compared to traditional methods.
-Deployed commercially in California’s Salinas Valley since late 2023, the SC1 represents a precise and environmentally friendly solution for crop protection.
+It was deployed commercially in California’s Salinas Valley starting in late 2023.

 - Archer Aviation secures major Japanese order for Midnight eVTOL